MEM-Zone/MEM.Zone-Dashboards/README.md

 # SU SRS Dashboards

-## Welcome to our awesome MEMCM Dashboard Collection :)
+## Welcome to our awesome MEMCM Dashboards :)

-This repository is a collection of dashboards and reports, for Microsoft Endpoint Configuration Manager.
+This repository is a sollution of dashboards and reports, for Microsoft Endpoint Configuration Manager.

-## SCCM-Zone/CM-SRS-Dashboards Github repository

-You've found the GitHub repository that houses the source for dashboard related content published to [https://SCCM-Zone.com](https://SCCM-Zone.com/).
+A software update dashboard with five subreports is currently available.
+Installation can be done manually or via the included PowerShell installer.

+The `SU DAS Overall Compliance` dashboard is navigable, independent of `Software Update Groups` and comes with an array of filtering options.

+All subreports can be run standalone.

 ## Latest release